3rzx/.NETCoreCacheSurvy/README.md

 # .NETCoreCacheSurvy
 This is a simple cache survy POC

+You can get the performance of all cache mechanism by api and monitor the log.

 You need a text file to generate init Data.

 Origin Key File: a long string without any '\n', '\t', and space.